FedeSS99/TIDsDetection/README.md

 The data was adquired from GNSS receivers located over Mexico, which are also part of the National Seismological Service and Transboundary, Land and Atmosphere Long-Term Observational and Collaborative Network (SSN-TLALOCNet).

 More specific, the numerical data used in this project consists in universal, PRN per satellite and vertical TEV (vTEC); all this read from multiple Cmn files.
+These said files were obtained with [_GPS-TEC analysis software version 3_](https://seemala.blogspot.com/2020/12/gps-tec-program-version-3-for-rinex-3.html).

 ## Software and package versions